Soumomo/Motion-of-solar-system/Methodology.md

 \end{aligned}
 $$
+This result is taken from the phenomena of Relativistic Doppler Effect, where the observer is moving with respect to the source of the radiation.

 First, we need to find the values $cos\theta$ from every pixel of the sky to the point of the highest temperature.